 So which is best?
-It likely depends on how many employees at your company will be regularly using the service.
+It likely depends on your business size and needs.

 When it comes to pricing, FreshBooks has lower rates, provided a business only needs one or two team members to be able to access their FreshBooks account.
 Since adding any FreshBooks team member after the first one costs $10/month/user, pricing can add up fast, compared to QuickBooks' set number of users (their $70/month Plus plan supports up to five, for example).

-In other words, FreshBooks is most cost effective for a small handful of accountants, while QuickBooks is most cost effective for five or more accountants.
+In other words, FreshBooks is most cost effective for one or two accountants, while QuickBooks is most cost effective for five or more accountants.
 Provided FreshBooks' cap on billable clients isn't a major concern, FreshBooks is the best option for smaller businesses, while QuickBooks is the best option for larger ones.

-We'd further recommend the respective ‘Plus' plans, since both services offer the best combination of low pricing and quantity of features included.
+We'd further recommend each service's ‘Plus' plan, since these plans offer the best combination of low pricing and quantity of features included.

 QuickBooks vs FreshBooks: Features